-Replicator Extractor
+Replicator Master

-The extractor side of the Tungsten Replicator reads the information from the source database.
-The example shown here operates from a MySQL host.
+The master side of the Tungsten Replicator reads the information from the source database.
+The example shown here operates from a MySQL host, although an Oracle master would also extract the information in a suitable format for replicating into Hadoop.
 With MySQL, data is extracted from the MySQL binary log by reading and parsing the binary log contents directly.